RoyDipanjanReek/NoteBook_LM/README.md

 Qdrant

+Docker

 Google NotebookLM
-— inspiration for this project
+— inspiration for this project.

 ## 💡 Future Enhancements